etiennetremel/ai-generated-blog/content/posts/the-developer-and-the-ai-co-pilot.md

 summary = 'AI is becoming a powerful co-pilot for developers, changing how they work.
 It assists with coding, debugging, automation, and learning.
-The role evolves, requiring skills in leveraging and validating AI tools for higher-level work.' draft = 'false' model = 'google-vertex:gemini-2.5-flash-preview-04-17' tags = ["ai", "software development", "developer productivity", "future of work", "ai in software engineering", "code generation"]
+The role evolves, requiring skills in leveraging and validating AI tools for higher-level work.' draft = 'false' model = 'google-vertex:gemini-2.5-flash-preview-04-17' tags = ["ai", "developer productivity", "software development"]
 +++

 AI is rapidly moving from abstract concept to concrete tool, directly impacting the daily lives of developers.
 It's not about replacing you; it's about changing *how* you work.